FredAmstutz/honeybadger_nyc/week_13/sunday/practice/nfl_sql/nfl.md

 Some may require more than one query (i.e. you may need to get information about a team before you can complete a query for players).
 Test each command in PSQL to make sure it is correct:

 - List the names of all NFL teams

+SELECT name FROM teams;

 - List the stadium name and head coach of all NFC teams

+SELECT stadium, head_coach FROM teams WHERE conference = 'NFC';

 - List the head coaches of the AFC South

+SELECT head_coach FROM teams WHERE conference = 'AFC' AND division = 'South';

 - The total number of players in the NFL

+SELECT COUNT(name) FROM players;

 - The team names and head coaches of the NFC North and AFC East

+SELECT name, head_coach FROM teams WHERE conference = 'NFC' AND division = 'North' OR conference = 'AFC' AND division = 'East';

 - The 50 players with the highest salaries

+SELECT name, salary FROM players ORDER BY salary DESC LIMIT 50;

 - The average salary of all NFL players

+SELECT name, position FROM players WHERE salary < 10000000;

 - The names and positions of players with a salary above 10_000_000
 - The player with the highest salary in the NFL
 - The name and position of the first 100 players with the lowest salaries